 European Union nationals are entitled to stay in France with their valid EU identification (passport).

-Non-EU nationals must apply for a long-stay visa before arrival in France, and must follow up the process with the consular authorities in their home countries.
+Non-EU nationals must apply for a long-stay visa before coming in France, and must follow up the process with the consular authorities in their home countries.

 EU nationals must have a European Health Insurance card issued by the appropriate authorities of their originating country, as well as a photocopy of this document (or the E128 form).